About the VCE

 The requirements for satisfactory completion for students from overseas who have been granted credit for equivalent study undertaken at Units 1 and 2 levels will be the same as for continuing students.

-Application for credit towards the VCE and VPC form.
-All applications for credit must be accompanied by copies (certified by the principal) of Statements of Results or certificates.
+Application for credit towards the VCE and VPC.
+All applications for credit must be accompanied by of principal-certified copies of Statements of Results or certificates.
 Original documents must not be submitted.
-All accompanying documentation must be in English or have been translated into English by a recognised translation authority.
+All accompanying documentation must be in English or have been translated into English by a recognised authority.
 Credit will be granted only if students have completed the equivalent of a unit or a full year of study in one or more subjects.
 Partially completed subjects will not be considered for credit.

 Credit granted will appear on the student’s Statement of Results as a statement of granted credit.
-This statement will specify the number and level of units however will not state the titles of studies or subjects, except for English.
+This statement will specify the number and level of units.
+However, it will not state the titles of studies or subjects, except for English.
 The VCAA can grant up to 12 units of credit to each student.
 The VCAA decides the amount of credit to be granted.
-The VCAA will record the credit granted and schools may view these on VASS.
+Details of the credit granted can be viewed on VASS.

 Overseas students who have not completed Year 11

 If a student from overseas wants to undertake Year 12 but has not completed the equivalent of Year 11, the principal can make a recommendation on the student’s readiness.
-The principal should ask to see the student’s reports and other documentation from overseas and, based on this, recommend the number of units of credit to be awarded at Units 1 and 2 levels, including those for English.
+The principal should request to see the student’s reports and other relevant documentation from overseas and, based on this, recommend the number of units of credit to be awarded at Units 1 and 2 levels, including those for English.
 The VCAA may accept this advice and grant up to 6 units of credit.
-A signed statement from the principal documenting the student’s circumstances should be sent to the VCAA with the application for credit.
-This credit provision is primarily aimed at students who have suffered major disruption to their education.
+A signed statement from the principal documenting the student’s circumstances should be sent to the VCAA with the credit application.
+This provision is primarily aimed at students who have suffered major disruption to their education.

 Exchange students